perryizgr8/perryizgr8.github.io/_posts/2021-02-25-touchbar-annoyances.markdown

 ---
 layout: post
-title:  "The uselessness of touchboar on Macbook"
+title:  "The uselessness of touchbar on Macbook"
 categories: Apple
 ---
 My new workplace gives out MacBook Pro laptops to developers.
 There is an option of Thinkpad (with Linux) too, but most systems and processes are well aligned with MacOS.
 This is the first time I have used an Apple laptop as my full-time work machine.